mmazzarolo/breathly-website/README.md

 In this repository you'll be able to find the source code of the Breathly app website.

-The website can be build using `yarn run build`, which runs a simple Gulp script that takes care of:
+The Breathly website can be build using `yarn run build`, which runs a simple Gulp script that takes care of:

 - Minifying the CSS code and parsing the PostCSS features
 - Minifying the website images
 - Move all the files in the `build` directory

-The website doesn't use JavaScript (no, I'm not using Google Analytics).
+The Breathly website doesn't use JavaScript (no, I'm not using Google Analytics).

 ## Acknowledgements